 Our time today is just a reminder that no one out there has it all together.
 We are a continual work in progress in the Lord’s hand.
 If I shared only what I had mastered on this podcast, it would be non-existent ;).

-In the spirit of Titus 2, I want to be an encouragement in the areas of loving our husbands and children, being keepers of our homes, being self-controlled and submissive to our husbands so God's Word will not be reviled.
+In the spirit of Titus 2, I want to be an encouragement in the areas of loving our husbands and children, being keepers of our homes, and being self-controlled and submissive to our husbands so God’s Word will not be reviled.

 We need to share our struggles but not leave each other there.
 But we need to spur one another on to love and good deeds.
 My hope always is to point one another back to Christ and to live by and abide in His Word.